kthodges72/Embedded-ADC-UART-Sampling-Engine/README.md

 At the current stage, the project structure is complete, and two core modules are implemented: the UART driver (DMA-based USART2 TX) and the circular buffer module.

+### Project goal
+The final application will continuously sample an analog audio signal using the ADC, push each sample into a circular buffer, and stream the processed values over UART using DMA.
+On the host side (e.g., PuTTY), this will appear as a scrolling readout of real-time amplitude or decibel-equivalent measurements printed line by line.
+Once the core engine is complete, future improvements could include adding an RMS-based loudness calculation or implementing a live ASCII “volume bar” for terminal visualization.
+The audio signal is going to come from a an external microphone passed through a simple op-amp conditioning circuit that adds a DC bias and provides the appropriate gain for clean sampling on the STM32.

 ### Project Structure Overview
 This repository follows the standard STM32CubeIDE project layout.
 The `Core/` directory contains all user-modifiable source files, including the `Inc/` and `Src/` folders where the custom UART and circular buffer modules live.
 `Drivers/` holds the auto-generated STM32 HAL/LL and CMSIS libraries.
 The root folder contains build configurations, linker scripts, IDE metadata (`.project`, `.cproject`, `.mxproject`), and the CubeMX configuration file (`adc_project.ioc`).
 Binary artifacts and build outputs are placed under `Debug/` by STM32CubeIDE.

 # Core/Inc (Header Files)